Macuse + Warp

 Warp FAQs

-Warp Agent connects to Macuse via MCP, giving it access to Calendar, Mail, Notes, and UI automation on your Mac.
+Warp Agent connects to Macuse via MCP, giving it access to Calendar, Mail, Notes, and Computer Use on your Mac.

 Yes.
 Warp Agent mode is the primary way to interact with Macuse capabilities from your terminal.